segunofe/Multi-AI-Agents-with-Google-Cloud-Agent-Development-Kit-ADK-/README.md

 Test Prompt: Double check this: You can take a direct train from Hawaii to Japan.

-Note: This was the note I took from my Professional Cloud Architect Course with Google Cloud
+Note: This was from the notes I took while completing a Challenge Lab from my Professional Cloud Architect Certification Course with Google Cloud